-You can't really protect what you can't see.
-With Vulnerability Manager Plus in place, not a single zero day vulnerability can escape your attention.
-It continuously monitor your network for them and track down the machines that are affected.
-The vulnerability scan results displays the vulnerabilities that's been zero day once in a dedicated view so that you can quickly identify them and act accordingly.
-Furthermore, the intuitive dashboard will help you track the total zero day vulnerability count in your network.
-Furthermore, you can learn in detail about the latest zero-day vulnerability from tech articles available in the security news feed.
+Vulnerability Manager Plus then scans your network for zero-day vulnerabilities and displays them in a dedicated view in the console, preventing them from being jumbled with less critical vulnerabilities.
+One of the components in the vulnerability dashboard keeps you constantly informed of how many zero-day vulnerabilities remain unresolved in your network.
+Furthermore, you can learn in detail about the latest zero-day vulnerability from tech articles available in the security newsfeed.
 Subscribe to the Vulnerability Manager Plus pitstop to receive email notifications on the latest zero day attacks and related news

 As long as your antivirus protection is up to date, you should be protected within a few hours or days of a new zero-day threat.
-It's recommended that you audit antivirus software in your network to ensure whether it's enabled and up to date with the latest definition files.
+It's recommended that you audit antivirus software in your network to ensure they're enabled and up to date with the latest definition files.

 Forget zero-day attacks on the latest software; software that has already reached end of life will stop receiving security updates from the vendor and will remain forever vulnerable to any discovered zero-day vulnerabilities.
-Therefore, it's essential to perform end of life audit to know which applications and OSs are approaching their end of life or have already reached end of life.
+Therefore, it's essential to perform high-risk software audit to know which applications and OSs are approaching their end of life or have already reached end of life.
 Once they reach their end of life, it's recommended that you migrate to the latest version of obsolete software.

 Not a user yet?
-Get your free, 30-day trial and fortify your network from Zero day vulnerabilities.
+Get your free, 30-day trial and fortify your network against zero-day exploits.